This post contains affiliate links. Please read my disclosures.

 Buckwheat doesn't rise which is why it is so well suited to pancakes, biscuits or in pastry.

-If you are using it in a cake then the results may be a little heavy or crumbly since it doesn't have the binding properties of gluten.
-However if you use it in combination with a starchy flour such as sweet rice flour or a nut flour like almond flour then you can produce beautiful light fluffy bakes with a good structure.
+If you are using buckwheat flour in a cake then the results may be a little heavy or crumbly since it doesn't have the binding properties of gluten.
+However if you use it in combination with a starchy flour such as sweet rice flour or tapioca flour or even a nut flour like almond flour then you can produce beautiful light fluffy bakes with a good structure.

 Since its flavour is so pronounced buckwheat flour is best used in moderation in certain recipes, perhaps in conjunction with other alternative flours.
-However stick to more neutral tasting lighter flours.
+Blend it with more neutral tasting lighter flours.
 Perhaps in a cake no more than 50% buckwheat flour might be used in the total flour percentage.

 Why not try these cakes if you are interested in baking with buckwheat flour?